 This parks project has raised awareness and united local communities that have always had — and continue to hold — a deep connection to this river.
 Thank you to the many community members, especially in the Duwamish Valley, who have participated in this effort.
 So many of you helped by spreading the word, researching names, learning each site’s history, and visiting the parks this summer to inform your park name proposals.

 These are truly incredible parks and they deserve incredible names — we appreciate all you’ve done to answer the call!
 But there’s still more for you to do.

-I’d like to especially thank our eight Review Committee members, some of whom you’ll meet today, for all your hard work reviewing and evaluating the thousands of nominations that came in.
+I’d like to especially thank our eight Review Committee members for all their hard work reviewing and evaluating the thousands of nominations that came in.
 They had a difficult task of narrowing down the shortlisted names to best match the project’s criteria — but the results are clear — they did a superb job.
-We appreciate your expertise and commitment to honoring the stories and perspectives that the public shared with you during this process.
+We appreciate their expertise and commitment to honoring the stories and perspectives that the public shared with you during this process.

-Thank you to the Seattle Parks Foundation for partnering with our talented staff early on to design a process that centers equity, transparency, and community voice.
+The Seattle Parks Foundation also deserves a big shout out for partnering with our talented staff early on to design a process that centers equity, transparency, and community voice.
 Their hard work helped us reach this milestone and will help get us to the finish line with new, incredible names, in October.